Skip to main content

 public_addr: [teleport.example.com:443, 100.64.0.x:3080]

-With this setup, vendors work within the Web UI, while we maintain direct SSH access.
-Session recordings are available at any time, while the system remains invisible to the public internet.
+With this setup, vendors work in the Web UI, and internal ops use Tailscale for direct access.
+Session recordings are available at any time, while the cluster stays off the public internet.

 Works for me.